juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

         ),
 ```

-That is a anything after `--` or `#` to the newline.
-This allows us to deal with that whole comment as one lexed block and so the don't need to define how to parse it (we even give that a parsing segment name here - `CommentSegment`).
+That is, anything after `--` or `#` to the newline.
+This allows us to deal with that whole comment as one lexed block and so we don't need to define how to parse it (we even give that a parsing segment name here - `CommentSegment`).

-For simple grammar addition, you won't need to to touch the lexing definitions as they usually cover most common one already.
+For simple grammar addition, you won't need to to touch the lexing definitions as they usually cover most common ones already.
 But for slightly more complicated ones, you may have to add to this.
 So if you see lexing errors then you may have to add something here.

 Lexing happens in order.
 So it starts reading the SQL from the start, until it has the longest lexing match, then it chomps that up, files it away as a symbol to deal with later in the parsing, and starts again with the remaining text.
 So if you have `SELECT * FROM table WHERE col1 = 12345` it will not break that up into `S`, `E`, `L`...etc., but instead into `SELECT`, `*`, `FROM`, `table`...etc.